60+ weird (yet cool) things on Amazon you didn't know you needed — from $6

 Isn't this charming snail soap dispenser the cutest?
 Not only will it make your kids actually want to wash their hands but it'll bring a smile to your face, too!

-"This little snail always brightens my day, and my guests absolutely adore him!" raved a hygienic reviewer.
+"This little snail always brightens my day, and my guests absolutely adore him!" said a hygienic reviewer.
 "I have two and they both work great!"

 Have you ever wished you could bring your water and iced coffee on the go without having to schlep around two different drinking vessels?
-Well, your dreams just became a reality, thanks to this dual-sided bottle!
+Well, your dreams can become a reality, thanks to this dual-sided bottle!
 It might look funky, but it's a true space-saver — and there's even a handy straw on each side!

 "My favorite thing I've EVER purchased on Amazon," gushed a happy hydrator.
 "I feel like this was made with me in mind.
 No more multiple cups if I want a protein shake and water, or iced coffee and water ...
 If you normally have 2+ beverages going at once, you won’t regret buying this."